elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-steps-are-involved-in-graphing-a-cube-root-function.md

 url: /learn/mathematics/questions/what-steps-are-involved-in-graphing-a-cube-root-function
 score: -1.0
 related_article1:
-    id: 163761
+    id: 163764
-    title: >-
-        How do the graphs of cube root functions differ from those of square root functions?
+    title: What impact do coefficients have on the graphs of cube root functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-the-graphs-of-cube-root-functions-differ-from-those-of-square-root-functions
+    url: /learn/mathematics/questions/what-impact-do-coefficients-have-on-the-graphs-of-cube-root-functions
 related_article2:
-    id: 163780
+    id: 163779
-    title: >-
-        What does it mean for a function to be continuous?
+    title: How do reflections across axes transform cube root functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-does-it-mean-for-a-function-to-be-continuous
+    url: /learn/mathematics/questions/how-do-reflections-across-axes-transform-cube-root-functions
 related_article3:
-    id: 163761
+    id: 163771
-    title: >-
-        How do the graphs of cube root functions differ from those of square root functions?
+    title: What is the shape and direction of a typical cube root graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-the-graphs-of-cube-root-functions-differ-from-those-of-square-root-functions
+    url: /learn/mathematics/questions/what-is-the-shape-and-direction-of-a-typical-cube-root-graph
 related_article4:
-    id: 163761
+    id: 163758
-    title: >-
-        How do the graphs of cube root functions differ from those of square root functions?
+    title: What are the key features of cube root functions in terms of intercepts and symmetry?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-the-graphs-of-cube-root-functions-differ-from-those-of-square-root-functions
+    url: /learn/mathematics/questions/what-are-the-key-features-of-cube-root-functions-in-terms-of-intercepts-and-symmetry
 related_article5:
-    id: 163761
+    id: 163780
-    title: >-
-        How do the graphs of cube root functions differ from those of square root functions?
+    title: What does it mean for a function to be continuous?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-the-graphs-of-cube-root-functions-differ-from-those-of-square-root-functions
+    url: /learn/mathematics/questions/what-does-it-mean-for-a-function-to-be-continuous
 ---

 &nbsp;